Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pipeline
 ```

-After the first submit of the pipeline, datanodes from the pipelines can be read (predictions, cleaned_data,...).
-The `read` function is used to get the data pointed by the datanodes. `create_predictions_dataset` reads the datanodes to create a prediction dataset with these columns: Date, Historical values, Predicted values.
-Its goal is to create the prediction dataset and display it in a chart.
-A good option would have been to directly create the results in the pipeline before.
-It is typically the good practice to put all complexicity of a pipeline in it.
+After the first submission of the pipeline, the data stored in the data nodes are accessible (predictions, cleaned_data, etc.).
+It is the use of the `.read()` function.
+`create_predictions_dataset` reads the data nodes to create a prediction dataset with these columns: Date, Historical values, Predicted values.
+The goal is to make the prediction dataset and display it in a chart.
+However, a good option would have been to create this dataset directly in the pipeline.
+It is typically good to put all complexity in it.

 ```python
 def create_predictions_dataset(pipeline):